sdevore/cakephp-sparkpost-plugin/README.md

 ## Manual Installation
-You can also install the plugin manually by clicking the "Download ZIP" button above and unzipping it into your CakePHP application's `plugins/` directory, however **if you do this you will have to perform updates manually as well.**
+You can also install the plugin manually by clicking the "Download ZIP" button above and unzipping it into your CakePHP application's `plugins/` directory, **however if you do this you will have to perform updates manually as well.**
-Needless to say, this is not recommended.

 If you're familiar with git you can also download the repository directly to your hard drive using `git clone`.
 This allows you to stay on the bleeding-edge of the plugin's development, but be warned that it's called "bleeding-edge" for a reason.
-If you try to use this version in production setups, you're going to have a bad time.

 # Contributing
 ## Bug Reports